 Some people interpret PROPITIATION to mean appeasing the wrath of God by offering a sacrifice.
 They believe that it inappropriate to use the word propitiation in relationship to God, because they understand God as gracious and loving ––not wrathful––not requiring sacrifices to appease his anger.

 However, I also learned that propitious means “favorably disposed” or “gracious”––and hilaskesthai is derived from hileos, which means kind or gracious.
-While propitiation involves appeasement, it is difficult to see how propitious and propitiation came to be used in such different ways.
+While propitiation can involve appeasement, it is difficult to see how propitious (which means favorably disposed) and propitiation (often thought to mean requiring a sacrifice) came to be used in such different ways.

 EXPIATION, on the other hand, involves the removal of sin––or the forgiveness of sin.